UMcompute/RTFM/README.md

 ## Authors

 * **Paul A. Beata** - *Ph.D.
 Student* - [pbeata on GitHub](https://github.com/pbeata)
-* This work was described in our Fire Technology journal paper from 2018.
+* This work was described in our Fire Technology journal paper from 2018 (ADD LINK TO JOURNAL).

 ## Acknowledgments